Projects

 How Elite Negativity Shapes Voter Affect: Evidence from the 2021 German Federal Election

-Abstract: Vertical Affective Polarization (vAP) describes the phenomenon that voters dislike other parties more than their own.
-Past research has linked Negative Campaigning (NC), in which a party highlights a competitor’s shortcomings to gain votes, to the emergence of vAP.
+Abstract: Affective Polarization describes the phenomenon that voters dislike other parties more than their own.
+Past research has linked polarizing rhetoric, in which a party highlights a competitor’s shortcomings to trigger party identities to gain votes, to the emergence of affective polarization.
 However, these studies are limited insofar as they lack temporal and relational granularity.
-Using the case of Germany’s 2021 Federal Elections, I leverage a dataset of candidates’ Tweets and a biweekly survey (Forschungsgruppe Wahlen, 2022) to build a supervised classifier to detect NC and determine its effects on party evaluations.
-The results show that when a party directs NC rhetoric toward one of its competitors, the party supporters report less affect toward the competitor, leading to an increase in overall vAP.
-This relationship is robust to campaign phase, coalition signals, and the parties’ ideological distance.
-Our findings suggest that elite rhetoric can play a crucial role in how voters perceive parties, influencing affective polarization in the public.
+Using the case of Germany’s 2021 Federal Elections, I leverage a dataset of candidates’ Tweets as well as biweekly survey data to detect polarizing rhetoric and determine its effects on party evaluations.
+The results show that when a party directs polarizing rhetoric toward one of its competitors, the party supporters report less affect toward the competitor, leading to an increase in overall affective polarization.
+Moreover, the supporters of the party subjected to out-party criticism show an increase in affective polarization toward this out-party.
+This relationship is moderated by strength of partisan identity and robust to campaign phase, coalition signals, and the parties’ ideological distance.
+My findings suggest that elite rhetoric can play a crucial role in how voters perceive parties, influencing affective polarization in the public.

 Do Liberals Drive Volvos Everywhere?
 Assessing Cultural Bundles in Sweden